codebystu/basic-blackjack/README.md

 - [Balsamiq](https://balsamiq.com/) used for wireframe
 - [Git](https://git-scm.com/) for version control
 - [Github](https://github.com/) for repository and page deployment
-- [Gitpod](https://www.gitpod.io/) the IDE I was originally using but was found to be unreliable
-- [VScode](https://code.visualstudio.com/) my IDE of choice now
+- [VScode](https://code.visualstudio.com/) my IDE of choice
 - HTML language used to place the content
 - CSS  language used to style the content
+- Javascript language used to enable interactivity and logical operators.
 - Markdown  language used to create the README.md and TESTING.md files
-- [Bootstrap](https://getbootstrap.com/) used to fix the header to the top of the page
+- [Favicon.io](https://favicon.io/favicon-generator/) to create the J favicon
-- [Fontawesome](https://fontawesome.com/) for the social media icons
 - [Google Fonts](https://fonts.google.com/) for font pairings and importing to project
 - [Google Devtools](https://developer.chrome.com/docs/devtools) for testing and development
 ## Testing